Why Bart Ehrman Gets Jesus’ Burial Wrong – Part 2Posted by Greg Monette on March 21 2014

 In my previous post I discussed some of the problems found within the pages of Bart Ehrman’s latest book (How Jesus Became God) concerning the burial (or lack-there-of according to Ehrman) of Jesus.
 That was just the tip of the iceberg.
 In this post we will probe a little deeper.

+Stop waiting, join the game now with lucky pharao online spielen continuous luck and many victories await you!
 Ehrman can easily be accused of “cherry-picking” in order to make his case.
 When I first picked the book up off the shelf at Chapters Bookstore I did what I was trained to do; I thumbed through the bibliography and index at the back of the book to see who he had read in connection to Jewish burial practices and the burial of Jesus.
 I was shocked to discover that Ehrman does not engage with the scholarly (or popular) works of any experts in the field.
 One would have expected Ehrman to have read and shown awareness of the works of Eric Meyers, professor at Duke just down the road from where Ehrman teaches at the University of North Carolina at Chapel Hill.
 Nor does Ehrman show any knowledge of the works of Byron McCane, Craig A. Evans, Rachel Hachlili (who wrote the Bible on Second Temple Jewish funerary practices), John Cook, or Shimon Gibson, just to name a few.
 Probably most surprising of all is that he does not once draw from the work of Jodi Magness, one of the world’s leading archaeologists and experts on Jewish burial in the time of Jesus–who Bart Ehrman hired to teach at the University of North Carolina at Chapel Hill.

 Consider the words of professor Magness:

+You’ll find the best book of ra kostenlos spielen ohne anmeldung ohne registrierung here, you have time to get it!
 “Today many scholars believe that since crucifixion was a sadistic and humiliating form of corporal punishment reserved by the Romans for the lower classes (including slaves), Jesus “died a criminal’s death on the tree of shame.”
 John Dominic Crossan [and now Bart Ehrman], for example, argues that Jesus would not have been buried at all, but would have been eaten by dogs.
-In my opinion, the notion that Jesus was unburied or buried in disgrace is based on a misunderstanding of the archaeological evidence and of Jewish law….I believe that the Gospel accounts of Jesus’ burial are largely consistent with the archeological evidence…the Gospel accounts describing Jesus’ removal from the cross and burial are consistent with archaeological evidence and with Jewish law" (Jodi Magness “Jesus’ Tomb–What Did It Look Like?” in H. Shanks (ed.), Where Christianity Was Born (Washington, D.C.: BAS, 2006), 220-21, 24).
+In my opinion, the notion that Jesus was unburied or buried in disgrace is based on a misunderstanding of the archaeological evidence and of Jewish law….I believe that the Gospel accounts of Jesus’ burial are largely consistent with the archeological evidence…the Gospel accounts describing Jesus’ removal from the cross and burial are consistent with archaeological evidence and with Jewish law” (Jodi Magness “Jesus’ Tomb–What Did It Look Like?” in H. Shanks (ed.), Where Christianity Was Born (Washington, D.C.: BAS, 2006), 220-21, 24).

 One could only wished for Ehrman’s sake that he knocked on professor Magness’ door down the hall from his own at the University of North Carolina.
 His book would have greatly benefited from it.